KidPudel/Iggy-s-Vault/gamedev/unity/Unity Reference Guilde.md

 Core concepts you need before writing any code.

 1. [[GameObject and Component Model]] — The fundamental paradigm: composition over inheritance, when to use child GameObjects vs components
-2. [[MonoBehaviour Lifecycle]] — What MonoBehaviour is, when Awake/Start/Update run, critical differences from Godot
+2. [[MonoBehaviour Reference]] — What MonoBehaviour is, when Awake/Start/Update run, critical differences from Godot
 3. [[Transform and Hierarchy]] — Position/rotation/scale, parent-child relationships, local vs world space
 4. [[Prefabs]] — Reusable templates, instantiation, variants (Unity's PackedScene equivalent)
 5. [[ScriptableObjects]] — Data containers, why never to modify at runtime, event channels and patterns
 6. [[Serialization and Inspector in Unity]] — How Unity saves data, `[SerializeField]`, what shows in Inspector
 7. [[Scene Management in Unity]] — Loading scenes, additive loading, why to avoid `DontDestroyOnLoad`
 8. [[Communication Patterns in Unity]] — Events, UnityEvents, ScriptableObject channels (Unity has no built-in signals)
-9. [[Execution Order]] — Script execution is undefined by default, how to control it
+9. [[Execution Order in Unity]] — Script execution is undefined by default, how to control it
 10. [[Unity Gotchas for Godot Developers]] — Specific traps: Start runs once, fake null, SO mutation

 ---